-In Mexico, as in most countries, the people who work in leisure, tourism and catering earn a basic wage and depend upon your tips to supplement their income.
+Tipping people for services rendered is a practice that is deeply ingrained in Mexican culture.
+In Mexico, as in most countries, the people who work in leisure, tourism, and catering earn a basic wage and depend upon service tips to supplement their income.

 The practice of tipping goes far beyond the restaurant table here.
 As our guide to tipping etiquette explains, there are many situations in Mexico where a small tip is appropriate, and keeping change on-hand, in the form of small denomination coins, is essential for this purpose when you are visiting or living in the country.